Baseball Mode

 Lastly, LOB percentages may not always reflect a hitter's overall value to their team.
 For example, a leadoff hitter's primary goal is to get on base, not necessarily to drive in runs.
 Therefore, they may have a high LOB percentage but still be valuable to their team if they consistently get on base and set the table for the middle of the lineup.

-Our favorite LOB Baseball Flaw
+Our Favorite LOB Baseball Flaw

 My favorite situation showing just how flawed the LOB stat is is with the home team up in their last at-bat.
 Let's say that the bases are loaded and the game is tied.
 The hitter singles up the middle to score the runner from third.
 Even though the game ends in walk-off fashion, those runners left on first, second, and third base would be negatively factored into the LOB percentage.